 |Data flow||Yes||Yes: All data flows, variable data flow|

 |Project dependencies||Yes (limited capability)||Yes|

 |File belongs to project||no||Yes|

-If you cannot get Enterprise Diagrams to function in Windows Vista, run Config.exe in your Project Analyzer directory.
+If you experience an error every time you try to create a diagram, run Config.exe in your Project Analyzer directory.